Learn to Unlearn: A Survey on Machine Unlearning: Verification and Attacks of Unlearning Algorithms

 \section{Verification and Attacks of Unlearning Algorithms}

-Mechanisms for systematic verification of erasure and attacks on machine unlearning have emerged in parallel with the design of these new unlearning methods.
-When conducting this survey, we only found one research contribution related to the former~\cite{sommer2022athena}, and a few other contributions related to the latter~\cite{chen2021machine,marchant2022hard}.
+Concurrent with the design of novel unlearning methods, mechanisms for systematically verifying data erasure and attacks on machine unlearning have been developed.
+During our survey, we discovered only one research contribution related to the former~\cite{sommer2022athena}, with a handful of other contributions related to the latter~\cite{chen2021machine,marchant2022hard}.

-On the topic of the verification mechanism, Sommer \textit{et al}.~\cite{sommer2022athena} have researched probabilistic verification of machine unlearning.
-For the data to be deleted, data owners intentionally inject a backdoor into the data before sending it to the data user (e.g., Internet unicorn companies).
-After the data is claimed to be deleted by the data user, the data owner can testify whether the data is deleted by verifying the pre-injected backdoor.
-In addition to this, several methodologies can help with the verification of machine unlearning, including but not limited to data sampling verification, synthetic data verification, and bias analysis.
-For example, analyzing the data for bias involves evaluating the impact of data removal on the bias of the machine learning model.
-This can involve measuring the fairness and accuracy of the model before and after data removal, or analyzing the distribution of the data to determine the impact of data removal on the representation of different groups.
-The mechanism has been shown to be effective over various datasets and networks.
-However, some limitations include constraints on data samples, conflicting backdoor patterns, the risk of backdoor injection, and the potential vulnerability to backdoor attack detection mechanisms.
+Regarding the verification mechanism, Sommer \textit{et al.}~\cite{sommer2022athena} have conducted research on probabilistic verification of machine unlearning.
+In cases where data needs to be erased, data owners intentionally implant a backdoor within the data prior to transmitting it to the data user (for instance, Internet titan corporations).
+Once the data user claims to have deleted the data, the data owner can corroborate the erasure by checking the previously inserted backdoor.
+In addition, there exist several strategies aiding in the verification of machine unlearning, encompassing but not limited to data sampling verification, synthetic data verification, and bias analysis.
+For instance, bias analysis involves assessing the effect of data elimination on the bias inherent in the ML model.
+This could entail gauging the fairness and accuracy of the model before and after data removal or examining the data distribution to discern the influence of data removal on the representation of various groups.
+The mechanism has demonstrated its effectiveness across an array of datasets and networks.
+Nevertheless, a few limitations include restrictions on data samples, conflicting backdoor patterns, risks associated with backdoor injection, and potential susceptibility to backdoor attack detection mechanisms.